 VIBRAPLANE Vibration Isolation Protects the Critical Subsystems of Large Equipment

-All equipment have components with natural frequencies that are critical because they exist in the generalized 8 to 200 Hz environmental spectrum.
+All complex assemblies include components with natural frequencies that are critical because they exist in the generalized 8 to 200 Hz environmental spectrum.

 For illustration, Figure 46.1 shows the Transmissibility and resonant responses of three components in typical equipment.
 The resonant responses, or Q’s of these components exceed the allowable level, which is set at Q=1.75 for this example.
 Figure 46.2 shows the responses of the same components above, after the introduction of isolation at 1 Hz.
 The roll off isolator transmissibility acts to reduce the input to each of the three critical components illustrated.
 Now without altering the design of each component, their respective resonant responses are all below the allowable limit, and no failure will occur.